Goodka7/Vuln-Management/README.md

 The team collaborates with the server team to initiate scheduled credential scans.
 A compromise is reached to scan a single server first, monitoring resource impact, and using just-in-time Active Directory credentials for secure, controlled access.

-<a href='https://github.com/Goodka7/Vuln-Management/blob/main/IntialScanRequest-James.txt'>Initial Scan Request Meeting Minutes</a>
+<a href='https://github.com/Goodka7/Vuln-Management/blob/main/IntialScanRequest-James.txt'>Initial Scan Request Meeting.</a>

 ---